Trust your body, outsmart the marketing:

 There is no cheat code for finding “the best” therapist.
 Anyone promising certainty is selling you comfort, not care.

-Therapy is not a product.
-It is a relationship with a job.
+Therapy isn’t a product.
+It’s a relationship with a job.

 Most purchases are simple: you buy an object, you own it, you move on.
 Therapy is different.
-You are hiring a human to do skilled relational work with your mind and nervous system.
-You cannot separate the “service” from the person providing it.
+You’re hiring a human to do skilled relational work with your mind and nervous system.
+You can’t separate the “service” from the person providing it.

 A therapist can be warm, experienced, highly trained, and still not be right for you.
-For neurodivergent clients, mismatch often happens for predictable reasons: differences in communication style, sensory load, predictability needs, and the hidden cost of masking.
-If therapy repeatedly makes you perform, translate, or brace yourself, it may be “professional”, but it is not safe enough to be useful.
+For neurodivergent clients, mismatch often follows predictable patterns: differences in communication style, sensory load, predictability needs, and the hidden cost of masking.

-Good-fit therapy feels like you are becoming more you, not more acceptable.
+Good-fit therapy helps you become more you, not more acceptable.

 Let’s make it satisfyingly unromantic.
 Fit has four parts: